libp2p/js-libp2p/doc/GETTING_STARTED.md

 ### Basic setup

-Now that we have libp2p installed, let's configure the absolute minimum needed to get your node running.
+Now that we have libp2p installed, let's configure the minimum needed to get your node running.
 The only modules libp2p requires are a [**Transport**][transport] and [**Crypto**][crypto] module.
-Moreover, we recommend that a basic setup should also have a [**Stream Multiplexer**](streamMuxer) configured.
+However, we recommend that a basic setup should also have a [**Stream Multiplexer**](streamMuxer) configured, which we will explain shortly.
 Let's start by setting up a Transport.

 #### Transports

 Libp2p uses Transports to establish connections between peers over the network.
-You can configure 1 Transport, or as many as you like.
-Supporting more Transports will improve the ability for other nodes on the network to communicate with you.
+You can configure any number of Transports, but you only need 1 to start with.
+Supporting more Transports will improve the ability of your node to speak to a larger number of nodes on the network.

-You should select Transports according to the runtime of your application (Node.js / browser).
+You should select Transports according to the runtime of your application; Node.js or the browser.
 You can see a list of some of the available Transports in the [configuration readme](./CONFIGURATION.md#transport).
-We are going to install `libp2p-websockets`, as it can be used in both Node.js and the browser.
+For this guide let's install `libp2p-websockets`, as it can be used in both Node.js and the browser.

 Start by installing `libp2p-websockets`: